philborlin/craftmanship/README.md

 We will go over three programming katas for 20 minutes a piece.
 This will be you and your pair coding.
 Throughout the katas you will have an opportunity to pair three different people and pairing always seems to teach you something you didn't know.
 After that we'll run a randori and get a chance to work in a group atmosphere.

+After the meeting I will post the slides to this repository.